sujalkumar18/JARVISH/replit.md

 ## Voice and AI
 - **Web Speech API**: Browser-native APIs for speech recognition and synthesis (no external service dependencies)
 - **TanStack Query**: Server state management and caching for API interactions
+- **News API**: Real-time news fetching using NewsAPI.org with the NEWS_API_KEY environment variable

 ## Development Tools
 - **Vite**: Build tool and development server with HMR capabilities